Police Beat for May 29, 2020

 The Sarasota County Sheriff’s Office reported the following arrests:

-Benjamin David McAlexander, 37, 100 block of Capri Isle Blvd., Venice.
+Benjamin David McAlexander, 37, 100 block of Capri Isle Boulevard, Venice.
 Charges: DUI, driving with suspended license.
 Bond: $240.

 Jeffrey William Lee, 42, 200 block of Malvern Drive, Venice.
 Charge: fraud.
 Bond: $1,500.